docs/version-identifier/code-description.md

   - Assign `tagCounter` to `currentTagSpan[nestingLevel]`.
 This array needs to survive from one tag processing to the next so that we can determine which tag span the cursor is currently within, and therefore which tags we need to highlight.
   - Get the version from the tag (e.g. "ghes"), using `match[1]` from the regular expression.
   - Assign the version to `versionDescription[nestingLevel]`.
-  - Set `elsedVersions` to `"NOT " + versionDescription[nestingLevel]` (e.g. "NOT ghes").
+  - Set `elsedVersions[nestingLevel]` to `"NOT " + versionDescription[nestingLevel]` (e.g. "NOT ghes").
 For nested `ifversion` tags we prepend "\nAND " to the start of the string.
 This variable needs to survive from one tag processing to the next, so that we can build up a string that describes the versioning for the `else` tag in the tag set.

 #### `elsif`